Guess a fruit like a neural network

 It’s fun to design educational material with creative constraints.

-Therefore when trying to create learning materials, I often pose myself a create constraint by “forcing” myself to *NOT* do the most obvious thing.
+Therefore when trying to create learning materials, I like to pose myself a create constraint by “forcing” myself to *NOT* do the most obvious thing.

 I’ve made a human-like board game to explain statements and sequences using only images (the MyBot game – available here) based off the RoboRally board game which basically does exactly that, I deciced I wanted to try and develop a game around the central concepts of input layer, output layer, neurons and weights.
 Perhaps heavily inspired by one of my favorite board games SET, I decided to create a card game for this.

 The game has to be played by 5 people.
-One person is the “neural network” and has to classify (output layer) an object (in this case, a fruit) using only information from their neurons.
-Each neuron (the other 4 players) get a card which visually encodes part of the input layer (the fruit).
-The neurons (the four card-receiving players) then explain their “input unit” to the player pretending to be a neural network.
+One person is the “neural network” and has to classify (output layer) an object (in this case, a fruit) using only information from their input layer.
+The input layer (the other 4 players) get a card which visually encodes part of the input layer (the fruit).
+The input layer (the four card-receiving players) must then explain their “input unit” to the player pretending to be a neural network.
+Based on the information the guesssing player receives (propagation through the neural net), the guessing player must classify the object.
+In the process of doing so, he or she may “put weight” on different aspects/features, simulating how an activation functions work.
+At least, that’s the point, I’m trying to illustrate – but of course it’s quite simplified to work in the shape of a boardgame.

 Below is an example of a set of four cards used to exemplify a fruit.

 As you might have already noticed, the cards together show the “features or attributes of a pineapple” (color, shape, stem, seeds) in the same way that the SET game has different attributes.
-However, each neuron (each player) isn’t aware of what they are looking at.
-The guessing player might proceed to classify the entire input layer (all 4 cards) as a pineapple putting “weight” on the stem.
+However, each player isn’t aware of what they are looking at, much in the same way that any one neuron in a neural network doesn’t necessarily have any real-life meaning.
+The guessing player might proceed to classify the entire input layer (all 4 cards) as a pineapple putting “weight” on the stem, signifying that one neuron “fires” and others do not.
+For other cards, it’s more of a combination of neurons that fire because multiple activation functions have been triggered.

-Players can take turn being the “guesser” and the neurons.
+Players can take turn being the “guesser” and the input layer.
 After playing the game, you can ask the players how they decided what to classify each object as?
 When did they become certain (enough)?
 Did they classify all of them correctly?

 After playing the game, I would give a presentation of how the concepts that the players now (hopefully) intuitively understand relate to the mathematical model behind a lot of generative artificial intelligence (CNNs).